StrangeBeeCorp/docs/docs/includes/manual-download-installation-cortex.md

             gpg --verify /tmp/cortex_{!includes/cortex-latest-version.md!lines=2}-2_all.deb.asc /tmp/cortex_{!includes/cortex-latest-version.md!lines=2}-2_all.deb
             ```

             d.
+Expected result.

+            You should see output similar to:

+            ```
+            gpg: Good signature from "TheHive Project (TheHive release key) <support@thehive-project.org>"
+            ```

+            The key fingerprint must match: `0CD5 AC59 DE5C 5A8E 0EE1  3849 3D99 BB18 562C BC1C`

+            !!! info "Expected GPG warning"
+                ```
+                gpg: WARNING: This key is not certified with a trusted signature!
+                gpg:          There is no indication that the signature belongs to the owner.
+                ```
+                This warning is expected.
+It means the package is signed with the official TheHive release key, but you haven't marked this key as `trusted` in your local GPG setup.
+As long as you see `Good signature` and the fingerprint matches, the verification is successful.
+Don't mark our key as globally trusted—the warning is a normal safety reminder and should remain visible.

-You should see a message stating indicating that the signature is valid and the package is authentic.
-If you see warnings or errors, don't install the package as its integrity or authenticity can't be confirmed.
+            If you don't see `Good signature`, if the fingerprint differs, or if the signature is reported as `BAD`, don't install the package.
+This indicates the integrity or authenticity of the file can't be confirmed.
 Report the issue to the [StrangeBee Security Team](mailto:security@strangebee.com).

     3. Install the package.